Lung Pain: Top 10 Causes (& What to Do)

 2. Respiratory infection

-Lung infections, such as tuberculosis, pneumonia or COVID-19, can also cause chest pain, which is usually accompanied by other symptoms such as breathing problems, excess mucous, cough with or without blood, fever, chills and night sweats.
+Lung infections, such as tuberculosis or pneumonia, can also cause chest pain, which is usually accompanied by other symptoms such as breathing problems, excess mucous, cough with or without blood, fever, chills and night sweats.

 Asthma is a chronic disease of the lungs that is characterized by irritation and inflammation of the airways.
 During an asthma attack, it can cause chest pain, wheezing, breathlessness and intense cough.